slowernews/wisdom-tldr/README.md

 > *'At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.'*

+HINT:

+> *'If I loved myself at a level 10 of 10, would i do this?'*

 <!--
+Optimizing happiness on a personal level vs. succumbing to what society says will make you happy.

+> *'Freedom is not giving a f*ck.' -- Dorian Yates*

+3. Take Care of Yourself First
+Take care of your emotions, spend time with people you love, pursue your hobbies and passions, and be grateful for what you have in your life.
+Take care of yourself and the money, love, and prosperity will follow.

+look for 100% financial freedom

 The freedom to express oneself fully.

+-Commit to yourself: it starts by learning to value yourself and the commitments that you are making.

 set boundaries
 Practice doing without things you think you need.